getampt/docs/building-blocks/http-request-handling.md

 If you want to build with your favorite API framework or migrate an existing API to Ampt, we are providing dead simple way to integrate with well-known frameworks.
 Below find the examples for the modern web frameworks.

+**NOTE**: The default request timeout is 29 seconds for the web frameworks.

 ### Express.js

 ```jsx